 It’s not time to buy yet, though.

-Retailers are pushing these “sales” earlier and earlier, according to this article from the Smart Spending blog.
-That’s because there’s gold in them thar pencil cases: The National Retail Federation estimates that $68 billion will be spent on back-to-school shopping, including back-to-college sales.
+Retailers are pushing these “sales” earlier and earlier because there’s gold in them thar pencil cases: The National Retail Federation estimates that $68 billion will be spent on back-to-school shopping, including back-to-college sales.
 (This includes clothing as well as school supplies.)

 Early sales mean early buying, especially from folks who want to get it all done now so they can kick back for the rest of the summer.
 But the smart money, as it were, is to wait until the real deals start showing up at the end of July.